ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "It is from Miss Bingley," said Jane, and then read it aloud.

-"MY DEAR FRIEND,--
+"MY DEAR FRIEND, --

 "If you are not so compassionate as to dine to-day with Louisa and me, we shall be in danger of hating each other for the rest of our lives, for a whole day's tete-a-tete between two women can never end without a quarrel.
 Come as soon as you can on receipt of this.
-My brother and the gentlemen are to dine with the officers.--Yours ever,
+My brother and the gentlemen are to dine with the officers. -- Yours ever,

 "CAROLINE BINGLEY"